nosilver4u/ewww-image-optimizer/readme.txt

 = 6.0.2 =
 * changed: Easy IO supports img tags with SVG images
 * fixed: bulk optimizer gives incorrect message about not enough credits for unlimited plans
+* fixed: db upgrade error because MariaDB 10.4 cannot create a primary key with the same name as an existing index

 = 6.0.1 =
 * changed: more reliable Cloudflare detection for WebP delivery methods